UCSD-ECEMAE-148/winter-2023-final-project-team-12/README.md

 ## Remarks

 Our video demonstrated our bot's capability of detecting AR tag, selecting the corresponding lane color, following path to dropoff zone, dropping off package in front of stop sign, and return to the starting point.
-Potential improvements for this project including adding obstacle avoidance, redesigning the package holder to hold the package above ground, adjusting camera position for better view angle of the lane, and adding capability to navigate through multiple junctions.
+Potential improvements for this project includes adding obstacle avoidance, redesigning the package holder to hold the package above ground, adjusting camera position for better view angle of the lane, and adding capability to navigate through multiple junctions.